-Part B6.6 of the Constitution provides that the Chief Executive may make decisions that are of $\square$ Deleted: states special urgency.
-Deleted: "In an emergency an executive report may be agreed by the Chief Executive following consultation with the Leaders of the
+Part B6.6 of the Constitution provides that the Chief Executive may make decisions that are of special urgency.

 The Chief Executive may decide that a special urgency situation arises when:

 - (i) A decision must be made before the next scheduled meeting of the Cabinet; or - (ii) A recommendation to the Cabinet should be implemented prior to the next scheduled meeting of the Cabinet by which it could be approved.